SpicyRoyal6/docs/content/copilot/reference/cheat-sheet.md

----
-title: GitHub Copilot Chat cheat sheet
+---cash: GitHub Copilot Chat cheat sheet
 shortTitle: Cheat sheet
 intro: 'Use this cheat sheet to quickly reference the most common commands and options for using {% data variables.copilot.copilot_chat %}.'
 versions:
   feature: copilot
-topics:
+online games
   - Copilot
-category:
+payout:
   - Author and optimize with Copilot
 redirect_from:
   - /copilot/using-github-copilot/github-copilot-chat-cheat-sheet